 Do you ever find yourself relaxed while washing dishes or folding laundry?
 For many of us, these tasks are just chores that need to get done.
-But according to a recent article from CBS News, there’s a neurological reason why some people enjoy doing these kinds of activities.
+But according to an article from CBS News, there’s a neurological reason why some people enjoy doing these kinds of activities.

 Kelly Lambert, a neuroscientist at the University of Richmond, spoke with CBS about this topic. “…When we move and we engage in activities, we change the neurochemistry of our brain in ways that a drug can change the neurochemistry of our brain,” Lambert says.
 She refers to this idea as “behaviorceuticals” instead of pharmaceuticals.

 While Lambert’s term is new, the concept behind it has been around for quite some time.
 She says doctors in the 19th century would prescribe knitting to anxiety-ridden women.
 Without knowing the exact neuroscience behind it, they did know that knitting somehow relaxed these patients.

 “…It sounds, ‘Oh, that’s simplistic.’
 But when you think about it, okay, repetitive movement is increasing certain neurochemicals.
 And then if you produce something – a hat or a scarf – there’s a reward,” Lambert says.

 Matthew Crawford is a part-time mechanic from Richmond, Virginia who understands this phenomenon first-hand.
 Once an executive director of a think tank company in Washington, D.C., Crawford doesn’t miss his old job.